AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 ### Introduction: The Greatest Show On Earth

 - Financial outcomes are driven by:
     - Luck
     - Independent of intelligence
     - Effort

 - It’s that knowing what to do tells you nothing about what happens in your head when you try to do it.

 - 2 topics impact everyone, whether you are interested in them or not:
     - Health
     - Money

 - Finance is different.
-It’s guided by people’s behaviors.
+It’s guided by people’s behaviours.
 And how I behave might make sense to me but look crazy to you.

 - To grasp why people bury themselves in debt you don’t need to study interest rates; you need to study
     - History of greed
     - Insecurity
     - Optimism

 ### Chapter 1.
 No One’s Crazy